Warren Buffett , his stock and shares , biography , Berkshire Hathaway Incorporated ,

 Mueller Industries (MLI)

-Nestle S A (NSRGY) - Swiss holding company - food, beverages, chocolates, cosmetics, pet
+Nestle S A (NSRGY) - Swiss holding company - food, beverages, chocolates, cosmetics, pet food

 New York Times (NYT) - owns NY Times, Boston Globe, 6 TV stations, 2 radio stations

-Nike Inc 'B' (NKE)
+Nike Inc. 'B' (NKE)

 Norfolk Southern Corp.
 (NSC)